kaby76/AntlrVSIX/README.md

 # AntlrVSIX

-AntlrVSIX is an extension for Visual Studio 2019 to support editing, analysis, refactoring, and conversion of Antlr2, Antlr3, Antlr4, and Bison grammars.
+AntlrVSIX is a tool to support editing, analysis, refactoring, and conversion of Antlr2, Antlr3, Antlr4, and Bison grammars.
+It contains an extension for Visual Studio 2019 and a stand-alone command-line tool known as [Trash](doc/Trash.md) for editing grammar files directly without Visual Studio, runnable on Windows or Linux.
 It is implemented using Microsoft's [Language Server Protocol (LSP)](https://langserver.org/) [client](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Client/) and [server](https://www.nuget.org/packages/Microsoft.VisualStudio.LanguageServer.Protocol/) APIs,